How low will they go?

 The white metal’s lagging price performance has resulted in it trading at its biggest discount to gold in three decades.
 Hardy silver bugs are excited at this rare opportunity to buy more ounces on the cheap.

 The recent breakout in gold suggests the precious metals bull market is back.
 Most of the public just doesn’t know it (or believe it) yet.

 We are still in the stealth phase of a precious metals bull run.
-When we enter the public participation phase – and demand for physical bullion increases – we have no doubt that silver will shine.
+When we enter the public participation phase – and demand for physical bullion increases – we do not doubt that silver will shine.

 It only takes a tiny spark of investor interest in silver to light a fire under prices.
 That spark could be provided by the Fed’s upcoming round of inflationary stimulus.